PolinaChubenko/Arma/Patterns.md

 - Composite
     - to compose the units into one army and call war methods not for each individual unit
+- Bridge
+    - to split split unit and its texture, army and its color

 The Model-View-Controller (MVC) data separation scheme is